 Cyprus is very small in size, but there is plenty to see and do in this island country in the Mediterranean.
 Cyprus has a diverse landscape which makes it a great destination for families.
 The island has long stretches of sunny beaches, secluded coves and bays, sailing and fishing adventures, and rich history.
 Go inland, and you will find dense forests and the Troodos Mountains.
 There is the Akrotiri Salt Lake on the southern side, the Eastern Mediterranean’s most important wetlands.
 There are 52 walking trails and cycling routes.
-Here you have the best things that you can’t miss visiting when traveling to Cyprus.
+Here you have the best places to visit in Cyprus, you can’t miss this while visiting and traveling to Cyprus.

 Visit Cyprus for its historical attractions, seafood, nightlife, and water sports, or just spend a few relaxing days in this Mediterranean paradise.